Information Inequalities for Five Random Variables: The Minimal Set of Inequalities

-where $\phi$ is Euler's totient function, which suggests that the connection is based on the number of different slopes determined by the lattice points in a rectangle.
+where $\phi$ is Euler's totient function.
+The formula suggests that the connection is based on the number of different slopes determined by the lattice points in a rectangle.
 Proving the equivalence of these two sequences is an intriguing open problem.

-For better visualization, triplets $\<\alpha_S,\beta_S,\gamma_S\>$ corresponding to these irreducible staircases are plotted as the $3$-dimensional points $\<\beta/\alpha, \gamma/\alpha,\alpha\>$ using logarithmic scale for the third $\alpha$ coordinate.
+For better visualization, triplets $\<\alpha_S,\beta_S,\gamma_S\>$ corresponding to these irreducible staircases are plotted as the three-dimensional points $\<\beta/\alpha, \gamma/\alpha,\alpha\>$ using logarithmic scale for the third $\alpha$ coordinate.
 The plot in Figure \ref{fig:ext1} contains all 126,981 extremal triplets in the range $\beta, \gamma\le 20\alpha$.
 Some of the plotted triplets appear as late as generation $n=80$; later generations do not contribute to this part of the complete set.
-For comparison, some triplets in the $80$-th generation have values larger than $2^{85}$.
+For comparison, some triplets in the $80$th generation have values larger than $2^{85}$.

 To explain the shape of the surface of extremal triplets plotted in Figure \ref{fig:ext1}, we provide some heuristic reasoning.
 A consequence of Corollary \ref{corr:slope} is that if the extremal triplet $\mathbf v_S$ is computed from the staircase $S$, then the slopes determined by the step edges $(i,j)\in S$ (namely, points of $S$ where neither $(i+1,j)$ nor $(i,j+1)$ are in $S$) are almost equal.
 Consequently, on a large scale, extremal $\mathbf v_S$ vectors are generated by the set of lattice points in right-angled triangles defined by the inequality